alegmarra/TpSeminario1/doc/draft_design.md

 Classes
 -------
-Reading the user stories I identified the following posible classes
+Reading the user stories and the google doc, I identified the following posible classes

     (class  ? interface ?)User
     |